raspberrypilearning/imager-install/en/step_1.md

-## Install Rasperry Pi OS on your SD card with the Raspberry Pi Imager
+## Install Raspberry Pi OS on your SD card with the Raspberry Pi Imager

-Many vendors sell SD cards with a simple Rasperry Pi OS installer called NOOBS preinstalled but you can really easily install Rasperry Pi OS yourself using a computer that has an SD card port or using an SD card reader.

-Using the Raspberry Pi Imager is the easiest way to install Rasperry Pi OS on your SD card.
+Using the **Raspberry Pi Imager** software is the easiest way to install Raspberry Pi OS on your SD card.

 **Note:** More advanced users looking to install a particular operating system should use this guide to [installing operating system images](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).